What is Energy East?

 The Energy East pipeline would deliver substantial economic benefits to Canadians in all parts of the country, while creating thousands of new jobs.

 You may find it unexpected that Canada, with the third-largest oil reserves in the world, imports hundreds of thousands of barrels of oil into Eastern Canada.
-In fact, Canadians in Atlantic Canada and Quebec spent $17 billion last year to import oil from the United States, Saudi Arabia, Algeria, Angola and Nigeria.
-That amounted to more than 50 per cent of the oil used in the region.
+In fact, Canadians in Ontario, Atlantic Canada and Quebec spent $18 billion in 2018 to import oil from countries like Saudi Arabia, Algeria, the United States and Nigeria.

 Why not use Canadian oil?
 Well, currently, there is no continuous west-to-east pipeline that can carry large quantities of Western Canadian oil to refineries in Eastern Canada.
 This is a situation that Energy East would correct.